Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 Wang, X. (2020).
 Physiognomy in Ming China: Fortune and the Body.
 Netherlands: Brill.

 Wu, C., & Yu, A. C. (2012).
-The Journey to the West (vol. 1-4).
+The Journey to the West (Vols.
+1-4) (Rev. Ed.).
 Chicago, Illinois: University of Chicago Press.

 The Origin of Sun Wukong’s Golden Headband

-Last updated: 06-26-2023
+Last updated: 12-24-2023

-The golden headband or fillet (jingu, 金箍; a.k.a. jingu, 緊箍, lit: “tight fillet”) is one of the Monkey King’s most recognizable iconographic elements appearing in visual media based on the great Chinese classic Journey to the West (Xiyouji西遊記, 1592 CE).
+The golden headband or fillet (jingu, 金箍; a.k.a. jingu, 緊箍, lit: “tight fillet”) is one of the Monkey King’s most recognizable iconographic elements appearing in visual media based on the great Chinese classic Journey to the West (Xiyouji西遊記, 1592 CE; “JTTW” hereafter).
 It is generally portrayed as a ringlet of gold with blunt ends that meet in the middle of the forehead and curl upwards like scowling eyebrows (type one) (fig. 1).
 A different version is a single band adorned with an upturned crescent shape in the center (type two) (fig. 2).
 Another still is a simple band devoid of decoration (type three) (fig. 3).
-Sun first earns the headband as punishment for killing six thieves shortly after being released from his five hundred-year-long imprisonment.
+Sun first earns the headband as punishment for murdering humans.
 The circlet is a heaven-sent magic treasure designed to reign in the immortal’s unruly, rebellious nature.
-Since Sun Wukong is a personification of the Buddhist concept of the “Monkey of the Mind” (xinyuan, 心猿), or the disquieted mind that bars humanity from enlightenment, the fillet serves as a not so subtle reminder of Buddhist restraint.
-Few scholars have attempted to analyze the treasure’s history.
-In this paper I present textual and visual evidence from India, China, and Japan that suggests it is ultimately based on a ritual headband worn by Esoteric Buddhist Yogin ascetics in 8th-century CE India.
-I also show how such fillets became the emblem of some weapon-bearing protector deities in China, as well as military monks in Chinese opera.
+Since Sun Wukong is a personification of the Buddhist concept of the “Monkey of the Mind” (xinyuan, 心猿), or the disquieted mind that bars humanity from enlightenment, the fillet serves as a not-so-subtle reminder of Buddhist restraint.
+Few scholars writing in English have attempted to analyze the treasure’s history.

-1. The Headband’s Literary Origin and Purpose
+1. Literary Origin and Purpose

 “These treasures are called the tightening fillets, and though they are all alike, their uses are not the same.
 I have a separate spell for each of them: the Golden, the Constrictive, and the Prohibitive Spell.
 If you encounter on the way any monster who possesses great magic powers, you must persuade him to learn to be good and to follow the scripture pilgrim as his disciple.
 If he is disobedient, this fillet may be put on his head, and it will strike root the moment it comes into contact with the flesh.
 Recite the particular spell which belongs to the fillet and it will cause the head to swell and ache so painfully that he will think his brains are bursting.
 That will persuade him to come within our fold” (Wu & Yu, 2012, vol. 1, pp. 206-207).